Former Derby Teacher Tobias Yates is Banned from Education After Sexually Abusing Pupils

 If you’ve experienced abuse as a child, you might feel hesitant to take legal action if a lot of time has passed.
 But as we’ve seen in this case, a successful prosecution can still be brought, and even so if its decades after the abuse took place.

-If you’ve already been through the process of reporting your abuse to the police, our could help you make a civil claim for compensation.
+If you’ve already been through the process of reporting your abuse to the police, our abuse solicitors could help you make a civil claim for compensation.

-If you were abused in your former school, we would bring a claim on your behalf against the Local Authority who failed in their legal responsibility to keep you safe and protect you from physical and sexual abuse.
+If you suffered child abuse in school, we would bring a claim on your behalf against the Local Authority who failed in their legal responsibility to keep you safe and protect you from physical and sexual abuse.

 We’ll provide you with support throughout the claims process and offer you access to our large network of survivor groups.
 No matter how long ago the abuse took place, it’s never too late to seek legal action.